IanMcbull/pesapal-ssg-application/src/pages/index.md

 This is my little piece of the internet.
 I blog about a wide variety of things.
 From tech 🧑‍💻 to dogs 🐕 to life in general.

-To add your own content, edit the src/pages and add your own content